Do you know importance of maintaining a healthy pH balance? Here’s why you should stay away from high acidity foods and look to the Alkaline Diet.

 When there’s even the slightest chance that you could become too acidic, your body will pull alkaline minerals like calcium, magnesium, and potassium from your bones, teeth, and organs to neutralize the acids.

 That means the minerals needed to support your bones and teeth are now being used to buffer the excess acidity.
-Although this process can seem like a savior of sorts, forcing your system into this state can lead to osteoporosis, cavities, dental problems and health issues in the long run.
+Although this process can seem like a savior of sorts, forcing your system into this state can lead to osteoporosis, cavities, dental problems and health issues in the long run. [tweet_quote]When your body becomes too acidic, your body will pull calcium, magnesium, and potassium from your bones, teeth, and organs to neutralize the acids.[/tweet_quote]

 3 Ways to Support Your pH Balance

-1. Drink Warm Water with Lemon
+1. Sip Warm Water with Lemon

-Although we might think of lemon and citrus fruits as being acidic, they become alkaline-forming in the body.
+Although we might think of lemon and citrus fruits as being acidic, they actually become alkaline-forming in the body.
 Lemon is amazing for supporting detoxification of the liver and can help to neutralize excess acid in your body.

 Start every morning with a warm glass of lemon water.
 This daily habit can help to boost metabolism, support digestion, and flush acidic waste from your body.